bottlepy/bottle/apidoc/tutorial.rst

 Working with HTTP Requests
 ================================================================================

-Bottle parses the HTTP request data into a thread-save :class:`Request` object and provides some useful tools and methods to access this data.
+Bottle parses the HTTP request data into a thread-save ``request`` object and provides some useful tools and methods to access this data.
 Most of the parsing happens on demand, so you won't see any overhead if you don't need the result.
 Here is a short summary:

 * ``request[key]``: A shortcut for ``request.environ[key]``
 * ``request.environ``: WSGI environment dictionary.
 Use this with care.